Invasion of cooperation in scale-free networks: Accumulated vs. average payoffs: Results

 \subsection{Macroscopic dynamics of cooperator invasion}

 First, we focus on macroscopic dynamics of the cooperators' invasion.
 We compared simulation results for the two fitness conditions (accumulated and average payoff fitnesses).
-For each fitness condition, we conducted simulations by varying two parameters: the temptation to defect ($b$, from 1.1 to 2.0) and the average node degree ($\bar{k}$, from 2 to 8).
-The other parameter sets used in the simulations were $N=5,000$ (population size) and $m=0.005$ (mutation probability).
-See the \textbf{Model} section for the algorithm of the simulation.
+For each fitness condition, we conducted simulations by varying two parameters: the temptation to defect ($b$, from 1.1 to 2.0) and the average node degree ($\bar{k}$, from 4 to 16).
+The same tendency of the results holds for the larger two values.
+The other parameters used in the simulations were $N=5,000$ (population size) and $m=0.005$ (mutation probability).
 Results are shown in Fig.~\ref{fracCdegree}, which clearly shows the effects of $b$ and $\bar{k}$, as well as the difference between the two fitness conditions.

-Basically, cooperation is greatly enhanced in the accumulated payoff fitness condition than in the average payoff fitness condition, as previous studies have reported \cite{SantosPacheco2006}.
-This is because cooperators occupying highly connected nodes can gain much greater payoffs than others, as long as the temptation to defect $b$ is not too large.
-However, our results show that, if $b$ is large (e.g., $b>1.8$, $\bar{k}=4$), cooperators may not be able to occupy hub nodes and therefore the cooperation is not promoted any more.
+Basically, cooperation is greatly enhanced in the accumulated payoff fitness condition than in the average payoff fitness condition, as previous studies have reported \cite{SantosPacheco2005, SantosPacheco2006}\footnote{However, the final levels of cooperation are lower in our model than in those other models, because there are no cooperators in initial configurations and the clusters of cooperators can collapse due to mutation in our model.}.
+This is because cooperative hubs can gain much greater payoffs than others by having a large number of connections to other cooperators, as long as the temptation to defect $b$ is not too large.
+However, our results show that, if $b$ is large (e.g., $b>1.8$, $\bar{k}=8$), cooperators may not be able to occupy hub nodes and therefore the cooperation is not promoted any more.